 What is the 5-Minute Rule?

-How to Use the 5-Minute Rule
+How to Use the 5-Minute Rule to End Procrastination

 Using the 5-minute rule is simple and effective.
 Here’s how:

-2. Set a Timer: Set a timer for five minutes.
+Set a timer for five minutes.
 This short time frame feels manageable, reducing the anxiety associated with starting.
 Use your phone, a kitchen timer, or an app designed for time management.

-3. Start Working: Begin the task.
+Begin the task.
 Tell yourself you can stop after five minutes if you want.
 Often, the hardest part is starting.
 By focusing on just five minutes, you bypass the overwhelm that can accompany larger tasks.

-4. Evaluate: After the timer goes off, assess how you feel.
+After the timer goes off, assess how you feel.
 Do you want to keep going?
 Many times, you will.
 If not, you’ve still made progress, which makes it easier to return to the task later, especially if you use the Hemingway Bridge.

 Concrete Examples of the Five-Minute Rule